 Lake Mohave Guide

 Lake Mohave on the Arizona/Nevada is amazing with 240 miles of shoreline, spreading 67 miles from end to end, with Cottonwood Cove Resort & Marina located right in the center.
-It begins at Davis Dam in Bullhead City, Arizona and is just 14 miles east of historic Searchlight, only 45 minutes north of Laughlin and an hour away from Las Vegas.
+It begins at Davis Dam in Bullhead City, Arizona and is just 14 miles east of historic Searchlight, Nevada, only 45 minutes north of Laughlin and an hour south of Las Vegas.

 The exquisite Black Canyon region of the Colorado River, is a region of diverse terrain, varying from sheer cliffs of multicolored rocks to sandy beaches and secluded coves, is a premier location for your favorite outdoor activity.
 Whether you prefer hiking, rafting, boating or fishing, you will enjoy the warm desert sun year ’round as you explore more than 235 miles of shoreline.